danakj/danakj.github.io/_posts/2022-12-28-why-subspace.md

 [@adetaylor](https://github.com/adetaylor/), had considered
 [a runtime borrow checker](https://github.com/adetaylor/cpp-borrow-checker) briefly.
-Runtime-only safety checks push the feedback cycle on bugs really far from the development process, sometimes right out into the stable channel.
+Runtime-only safety checks push the feedback cycle on bugs really far from the development process, sometimes right out into the shipped release.
 This makes sense for defense in depth, but it does not resonate for me as a strategy for developers to rely on.
 I explored if we could do
 [borrow checking in the C++ type system](https://docs.google.com/document/u/1/d/e/2PACX-1vSt2VB1zQAJ6JDMaIA9PlmEgBxz2K5Tx6w2JqJNeYCy0gU4aoubdTxlENSKNSrQ2TXqPWcuwtXe6PlO/pub),